Stan Reents, PharmD

 EXPERT HEALTH and FITNESS COACHING

 Stan Reents, PharmD, is available to speak on a variety of exercise-related topics.
 (Here is a downloadable recording of one of his Health Talks.)
 He also provides a one-on-one Health Coaching Service.
 Contact him through the Contact Us page.

 A good resource on specific obstacle course events is MudRunGuide.com.
 See: "Best Mud Runs for Beginners".

 Stan Reents, PharmD, is a former healthcare professional.
 He is a member of the American College of Lifestyle Medicine (ACLM) and a member of the American College of Sports Medicine (ACSM).
 In the past, he has been certified as a Health Fitness Specialist by ACSM, as a Certified Health Coach by ACE, as a Personal Trainer by ACE, and as a tennis coach by USTA.
 He is the author of Sport and Exercise Pharmacology (published by Human Kinetics) and has written for Runner's World magazine, Senior Softball USA, Training and Conditioning and other fitness publications.

 Browse By Topic:

-adventure races, exercise resources, obstacle races, ultra-endurance races
+adventure races, exercise resources, extreme exercise, green exercise, obstacle races, ultra-endurance races

 LLC.
 All rights reserved.